 The establishment of an audit committee is a legal requirement for all listed companies.
-In line with European best practice, the Code recommends the establishment of audit committees composed exclusively of non-executive board members.
+In line with European best practice, the Code recommends the establishment of audit committees composed in their majority of independent non-executive board members.
 This is a solution that befits the Greek corporate control landscape, which is marked by the domination of major shareholders, as it raises the comfort of minority shareholders by requiring independent oversight over internal control, including the control of financial reporting.